'Shocking' impact on protected areas

 But researchers now say that many of these protected areas are in reality "paper parks", where activities, such as building roads, installing power lines, even building cities, continue without restrictions.

-"What we have shown is that six million sq km have this level of human influence that is harmful to the species they are trying to protect," the study's senior author, Prof James Watson from the University of Queensland, told the BBC's Science in Action programme.
+"What we have shown is that six million sq km have this level of human influence that is harmful to the species they are trying to protect," the study's senior author, Prof James Watson from the University of Queensland and the Wildlife Conservation Society, told the BBC's Science in Action programme.

-"It is not passive, its not agnostic; it is harmful and that is quite shocking."
+"It is not passive, it's not agnostic; it is harmful and that is quite shocking."

 "What was scary was that the patterns were consistent everywhere.
 No nation was behaving very well.
 All nations were allowing heavy industry inside their protected areas, including very rich nations.